How to Build a Powerful Brand for Your Startup

 The first step in creating a logo for a startup is stepping into the right designer mindset.

-When creating a logo, you have to remember: you are designing for your client’s clients — not the client themselves.
+When creating a logo, you must remember that you are designing for your clients customers – not the clients themselves.

-In order to get some good initial ideas about what the logo should look like, develop a clear idea about who the logo is meant to appeal to.
+To get some good initial ideas about what the logo should look like, develop a clear idea about who the logo is meant to appeal.

 To do this, ask yourself the following questions:

 - Who does this company want to appeal to?

 - What other brands are they drawn to?

 To help you get an even better idea about your client's clients, it can help build in-depth audience personas.

 To build audience personas that help spur the creative process, answer all of the following questions about who you're trying to attract:

 - How old is your target audience?